surifirstpin/biplus_documentation/version.3/Calculated Column in detail.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/aff2f17d1b5383de542a7b534df7caeb69c03b3d/images/calculated_col_window.png)

-- **Calculate on the raw data** this function is applied directly on the retrieved value of the fields, initially before pivot or grouping options are applied.
+-  **Calculate on the raw data** if it is enabled the calculation is applied on all rows irrespective of grouping and pivot, if disabled calculation applied on abstract values.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/f9a2efaca57be8f52d3ff9d6c02291f6be8b2b70/images/calculate%20_expression.png)

-- Click **Ok** after deriving an expression,  all the values based on calculation is shown up in green colour as shown in below image,
+- Click **Ok** after deriving an expression,  all the values based on calculation, is shown up in green colour as shown in below image,

 ![